zdravoj/loader-dispatch/README.md

 Loader Dispatch is currently deployed in a basic web application.
 Contact me for the URL and login if you want to try it out!

 ## About
 Loader Dispatch was designed for use in the outbounds area of a package distribution hub.
 Packages are unloaded from trailers in the inbound, sorted in the hub, and distributed to the outbounds to be loaded into outbound trailers.
-Packages are distributed on conveyor belts which divert packages to outbound trailers via chutes.
-Loaders remove the packages from the chutes and load them into trailers.

-Each loader is unique in the number of packages they can consistently load per hour (packages-per-hour, or PPH) and every trailer (door) is unique in the number of packages distributed to it (flow-per-hour, or FPH).
-Should a door's FPH exceed a loader's PPH, packages will accumulate in that door's chute, and cause a chute backup.
-No more packages can be delivered to the chute until the backup is cleared.
-Packages that cannot be delivered to a chute due to a backup must recirculate on the belt.
-Every instance of a recirculated package is considered an off-the-end (OTE).
+Each loader has a minimum consistent number of packages they can load per hour (packages-per-hour, or PPH) and every trailer (door) has a maximum number of packages distributed to it in an hour (flow-per-hour, or FPH).
+Should a door's FPH exceed a loader's PPH, packages will accumulate in that door's chute and cause packages to build up (overflow).

-Loader Dispatch creates an optimal assignment of loaders to doors by minimizing OTEs.
+Loader Dispatch creates an optimal assignment of loaders to doors by minimizing overflow.

 ## Inputs and Outputs
 Loader Dispatch takes:
 1. Loader names and PPH for each loader
-2. A set of adjacent doors and FPH for each door
+2. A set of adjacent doors (area) and FPH for each door

-and returns a list of loaders and their optimized assignment, including:
+and returns an optimized assignment, including:
-1. OTEs expected per hour for each loader's assignment
+1. total expected overflow per hour for each loader's assignment
-2. Total OTEs expected per hour for the set of doors
+2. Total expected overflow per hour for the area

 ## Assumptions
 Loader Dispatch makes the following assumptions:
 1. All loaders must be given an assignment.
-2. No more than 1 loader can be assigned to each door.
+2. No more than one loader can be assigned to each door.
 3. All doors must have a loader assigned.
 4. Per assumptions 1 through 3, the number of loaders must always be less than or equal to the number of doors.
-5. A loader may be assigned a maximum of 4 doors, where the loader's PPH efficiency is affected according to the following table:
+5. A loader may be assigned a maximum of four doors, where the loader's PPH efficiency is affected according to the following table:

 | Doors | Efficiency |